 THE MAGHREB CENTER is an independent, volunteer-driven, non-profit educational and research organization (501-C3) based in Washington DC that concentrates on North African political, economic and cultural affairs.
 It was formed in 2006 as an academic think tank by US scholars and development practitioners focused on North Africa, with counterparts in the region.

-The center also offers free online publications, including the Maghreb Center Journal, the Maghreb Center Blog, and the Maghreb Center Student Blog, and provides political and socioeconomic development-related research pertaining to the region, to domestic and international organizations.
+The center also offers free online publications, including Thematic Dossiers, the Maghreb Center Blog and the Maghreb Center Student Blog, and provides political and socioeconomic development-related research pertaining to the region, to domestic and international organizations.

 The Maghreb Center is independent of any government, political ideology, economic interest or religion*.
 For its funding, the Center relies on its members’ contributions, donations and research grants.